RiverTwilight/RiverTwilight/README.md

 <div>

-I write code.
+I write code to craft.
 Started when I was 14, though that matters less than what I've actually built.
-I build indie software products because I believe in individual creators making things of value.
-You can find some of them at [ygeeker.com](https://www.ygeeker.com).
+You can find some of my crafts at [ygeeker.com](https://www.ygeeker.com).

 Open source isn't just a buzzword to me - I contribute because good code should be shared and built upon.
 That's how progress happens.